mlswg/mls-protocol/draft-ietf-mls-protocol.md

   in the Handshake Key Schedule to be ease chaining in case we switch design. (*)

+- Added an appendix with example code for tree math

 draft-00

 - Initial adoption of draft-barnes-mls-protocol-01 as a WG item.